 Preparing for your group’s trip to camp is time consuming and can be stressful at times so it is important to try to get this done as soon as you can before camp.
 This is really helpful when it comes to prepping for camp for the youth leader themselves.
 This means taking time yourself to get rest, mentally and spiritually preparing for the trip.
-With all of the things that leaders need to plan beforehand in order for their trip to actually work and be successful can distract them from their spiritual health.
+With all of the things that leaders need to plan beforehand in order for their trip to actually work (here’s a checklist that can help) and be successful can distract them from their spiritual health (and thus from the goal of your camp).
 Being spiritually in tune with God is incredibly important before something as demanding as this.

 Put God First